-This recipe is for “small batch” macaroni and cheese or enough to serve 2 to 3 people as an entree or 4 as sides.
+This recipe is for small batch macaroni and cheese makes enough to serve 2 to 3 people as an entree or 4 as sides.
 I love it, but don’t make it very often because Todd’s not a cheese fan and until recently Fuzz has always preferred the box type.
 Over the past 2 years she’s been warming up to scratch macaroni – even critiquing it and giving tips.
 She likes the creamy type best, doesn’t care for crumbs or any sort of crunchy bits on top, and prefers a combination of cheddar, American and cottage cheese.
 This one was a big hit.

 I adapted the recipe from an old New York Times article, and it’s the easiest scratch macaroni and cheese I’ve ever made.
 The milk mixture does involve a quick spin in the blender, but the rest of the recipe is assembled right in the pan.
 You don’t even have to boil the macaroni!

 The batch from last night was very good.
 It wasn’t as creamy as saucepan macaroni and it did clump a little, but it retained enough sauce so you get best of both worlds.
 Below is how I made it, but there’s room for improvisation with the spices and types of cheese.
 I used what I had on hand which was a combination of sharp cheddar and some process American slices I had bought with a coupon.
 Say what you will about process cheese slices, but they melt really well.

 Small Batch Macaroni and Cheese

 - Some butter for greasing the pan

 - ⅔ cup cottage cheese – low fat works but regular is better

 - 1 cup whole milk**